 The Problem Formulation document describes these new features and the full Challenge 2 problem in further detail.

 Each dataset will consist of a collection of power system network models of varying sizes with associated operating scenarios.
-The competition will include synthetic and industry datasets; the synthetic datasets will be released on the GO Competition website throughout the twelve-month period of Challenge 2.
+The competition will include synthetic and industry datasets; the synthetic datasets will be released on the GO Competition website after the Event in which they are used.

 The Input Files and Format and the Output Files and Format have changed from Challenge 1.
 Most notably, there is a new type of input file and entrants will now provide separate solution files for each contingency.

 The Solution Evaluation procedure has been updated for Challenge 2.